 Early Career Grants

-Early Career Researchers (ECR) may elect to apply for an ECR grant which is available for:
+Early Career Researchers, as defined below, may elect to apply for an Early Career Grant:

-- applicants who have held their PhD for no more than five years (may be employed as a NHMRC post-doctoral fellow)
+- Applicants who have held their PhD for no more than five years, relative to opportunity (may be employed as a NHMRC post-doctoral fellow)

-- applicants who have not previously been Chief Investigator of a significant peer-reviewed grant for organisations such as NHMRC, ARC, CRF, Cancer Council etc.
+- Applicants who have not previously been the Lead Chief Investigator of a significant peer-reviewed grant for organisations such as NHMRC, ARC, CRF, Cancer Council etc.

-Extra weighting in the grant assessment process will be given to applications deemed by the Research Committee to have a particular emphasis on the Channel 7 Children’s Research Foundation priorities.
+A slight weighting in the grant assessment process will be given to applications deemed by the Research Committee to have a particular emphasis on the CRF priorities.